Rei-SwitchBot/faq/en-us/Outdoor Spotlight Cam.md

 4. If the update did not display, Please log out of your account, and log back in again. retry a firmware update to see if it helps.

-5.

-If it doesn't work, Please submit a feedback to the support team regarding your appliance and remote control.

-Send feedback

-To receive a technical help from SwitchBot support team, follow these steps:

-On your same device, Go to SwitchBot app > Tap Profile > Tap Feedback > Select the product (which you need support for) > describe the issue in detail (with media if needed) as follows:

-Brand of appliance:

-Model of appliance:

-Model of the remote:

-Online purchase link of appliance(If possible):

 ---
 ### Outdoor Spotlight Cam failed to scan the QR code during setup